rfulkerson/22fall1400/Lecture_05/README.md

 ----

-I added a few activities/worked examples that we would have covered in class into the [activty.py](activity.py) file.
+I added a few activities/worked examples that we would have covered in class into the [activity.py](activity.py) file.
 The examples include converting temperatures, calculating the area of a cone, and calculating Body Surface Area, which is used in medical prescription calculations.

 ----

-We talked about how to debug syntax errors that zyBooks or Thonny may throw your way.
+We talked about how to debug syntax errors that zyBooks or Thonny may generate.
 You might get an error that looks like this when you run code in either platform:

 ```unix
 Traceback (most recent call last):